Enrollment Management and Academic Services

 The University newspaper, edited by students, provides students with an excellent opportunity to learn and practice newspaper techniques.
-For more information, see Journalism Lab, Department of Communication Studies.
+For more information, go to the New Argus webpage.

 Television facilities include a color studio with state-of-the art equipment.
 Students are involved in a number of television productions in and out of the studio and in the development of television programming for local media use.

 University College and Lifelong Learning: University College and Lifelong Learning (UCaLL) – the home of student success at WSSU.
 Whether introducing new students into Ram life, assisting students in navigating their chosen academic pathway through advising, or enhancing the critical thinking skills of our students through tutoring services, UCaLL is dedicated to helping all WSSU students reach their full collegiate potential.
 UCaLL offers a variety of services including academic advising, a writing center, a student success center, tutoring, testing, as well as class deans.
 For a full listing of services, please visit https://www.wssu.edu/academics/colleges-and-departments/university-college-and-lifelong-learning/index.html

 Career Development Services (CDS) works with students during all phases of the career development process.
 Career Development Services offers a full range of resources and services to assist you in developing the necessary strategies and skills which will distinguish you as a professional.
 CDS staff members want to help you learn about your skills and interests, and articulate them confidently in resumes, cover letters, interviews, and personal statements; identify and explore career options that you might pursue; and implement an effective strategy to attain your desired career outcomes.
 Please see https://www.wssu.edu/student-life/career-development-services/index.html for full details.